Rahul-Nair14/Rahul-Nair14/README.md

 # Rahul Nair
 I’m currently a Computer science student at the PSG College of Arts and Science.
 Made a few games and a few apps.
-Havent published anything yet.
-Continuous learning

 ## Skills and Experience